-This question could also be formulated as “why should I buy Candle Deli’s fragrances when I can get much cheaper fragrance oils elsewhere?”.
+This question could also be formulated as “why are some fragrance oils so expensive?”.
 The short answer is “horses for courses”, which is just another way of saying you get what you pay for.
 Never is this more true than when it comes to fragrance oils.

 Important factors to consider

 - the quality of the raw materials (both natural and synthetic);